leshyazure/Moonlight/README.md

 ## Configuration

  * Folder **frontend** contains server files.
 Modify them, or use your own.
-Remember, that whole folder can't exceed 2MB if you're using internal memory.
+Keep in mind that whole folder can't exceed 2MB if you're using internal memory.
 Otherwise you should use external SD card as server host.
  * Connection configuration can be done under *idf.py menuconfig* or directly under *sdkconfig* in project tree on Eclipse.
 Look for ***Moonlight Connection Configuration***.
- * If your device has enabled mDNS protocol, then you can simply cast your Moonlight device using a host name stored in **Moonlight Configuration**.
-By default it looks like *http://moonlight*
+ * If your device has enabled mDNS protocol (e.g Win10 need to install external service like [Bonjour](https://support.apple.com/downloads/DL999/en_US/BonjourPSSetup.exe)), then you can simply cast your Moonlight device using a host name stored in **Moonlight Configuration** with additional **.local** domain name.
+By default it looks like **http://moonlight.local**
- * Otherwise to obtain an adress of Moonlight device you need to run an *idf.py monitor* or look for this in router settings.
+ * Otherwise to obtain an adress of Moonlight device you need to run an *idf.py monitor* or look for *espressif* device in router settings.
  Adress usually starts with **192.168.0.** or **192.168.1.** and for easier further use can be assigned to static in your router.